-It is important to have a framework of systematic rating process for an increased objectivity and accuracy of the sovereign rating.
-For this purpose, JCR uses its "Sovereign Evaluation System" which covers the steps of quantitative and qualitative evaluations.

-In assessing a sovereign's ability and willingness to fulfill its debt obligations, following seven factors are considered.
-(1) soundness of the government's fiscal base is extremely important because this directly affects its debt payment capacity.
-(2) the country's external position is considered critical for the nation's debt payment capacity concerning its external debts including those at the private sector.
-(3) a solid economic base ensures growth and thereby sustainable expansion of tax and other sources of funding for the government.
-(4) the sustainable economic growth in turn largely depends on the stability of social and political bases.
-(5) financial system assumes a vital role that supplies necessary capital for economic growth into the future.
-(6) implementation of appropriate economic policies is essential for an increased stability and sustainable growth of the economy.
-The sovereign's willingness to fulfill debt obligations, together with its environmental conditions, is also examined in light of the past experiences.
-(7) international relations are assessed in view of whether the nation's economic activities have an international environment in which they can sustain their ways.
-It should be noted that these evaluation factors are overwrapping and interrelated each other and their relative degrees of relevance can vary by the country and the period of time.
+It is important to have a framework of systematic rating process in order to enhance the objectivity and accuracy of the sovereign rating.
+For this purpose, JCR uses its Sovereign Evaluation System which covers the steps of both quantitative and qualitative evaluations.
+In assessing a sovereign's ability and willingness to fulfill its debt obligations, the following seven factors are considered: (1) fiscal base, (2) resilience to external shocks, (3) economic base, (4) social and political bases, (5) financial system, (6) economic policies, and (7) international relations.
+(1) The soundness of the government's fiscal base is extremely important because it directly affects its debt payment capacity.
+(2) The resilience to external shocks is critical as an indicator to assess a nation's capacity to repay external debts including those owed by the private sector.
+(3) A solid economic base ensures the stability and expansion of tax and other sources of funding for the government through sustained growth.
+(4) The sustainability of economic growth in turn largely depends on the stability of social and political bases.
+(5) The financial system assumes a vital role of supplying capital needed for economic growth.
+(6) Implementation of appropriate economic policies is considered to enhance the sustainability of economic growth through stabilization of the above factors.
+JCR also considers the sovereign's willingness to fulfill debt obligations and factors that may affect it, based on its track records.
+Lastly, (7) international relations are assessed in light of whether a nation has an environment where it can stably carry out its international economic activities.
+JCR pays attention to the fact that those evaluation factors are actually interrelated and their degrees of relevance can vary by country and time span.